 | Check Price on Amazon |

-It is also one of the few beginner pianos that allows a full 88 keys and a myriad of effect options like reverb, chorus and noise.
+It is also one of the few beginner pianos that allows a full 88 keys and a myriad of sound effect options like reverb, chorus and pedal noise.
 In addition, the included LCD screen helps to make this an easy-to-use model at a surprisingly affordable price.

 Features